iter8-tools/iter8/doc_files/algorithms.md

 This algorithm is suitable for the gradual rollout of a candidate ("canary") version.
 The goal of this strategy is to gradually shift traffic from a baseline (stable) version to a candidate version, as long as the candidate version continues to pass the success criteria defined by the user.

 When the `experiment` begins, the traffic split is as follows: `trafficStepSize`% to the candidate version, and `100 - trafficStepSize`% to the baseline version.
 At the end of each iteration (whose duration is determined by the `interval` parameter), iter8 checks if there are enough data points to decide whether the candidate version satisfies the success criteria (i.e, whether enough requests were sent to make a statistically robust assessment).

 If there is enough data to make a decision, and the candidate version satisfies all criteria, iter8 increases the traffic to the candidate version by `trafficStepSize`.

 Else, if there is insufficient data, or if the candidate version fails to satisfy one or more success criteria, then the traffic split does not change.
 Furthermore, if a failing criterion has been declared by the user as critical, iter8 aborts the experiment and makes sure all traffic goes to the baseline version.
 This is a rollback situation.

 A successful experiment will last for a duration of length  `interval * maxIterations`.
-In case of success, the user can specify whether iter8 should: (1) send all traffic to the candidate; (2) roll back to the baseline despite success; or (3) split traffic across both versions.
+In case of success, the user can specify whether iter8 should:

+1. Send all traffic to the candidate
+2. Roll back to the baseline despite success
+3. Or split traffic across both versions

 If the traffic is to be split across both versions, then the final split will be as follows: `maxTrafficPercentage`% to the candidate and `1 - maxTrafficPercentage` to the baseline.

 ## 2. Decaying epsilon-greedy algorithm (`epsilon_greedy`)